Environment Setup for C Program

 Installation and Environment Setup

 To write the C program, we need an IDE (Integrated Development Environment).
 Generally, IDE provides Editor, Compiler, Linker, and Loader.
-Various software provides the IDE with well-supported features for developing and editing C program.
-Some of the commonly used software is Turbo C, ANSI C, Borland C, etc.
+Various software provides the IDE with well-supported features for developing and editing C programs.
+Some of the commonly used software are Turbo C, ANSI C, Borland C, etc.